 Step 2.2.2: Information Gathering

 The objective of this step is to collect the information needed to perform a fire growth and damage analysis for each credible fire scenario.
-A scenario is uniquely defined by the ignition source that starts the fire and the extent of the damage caused by the fire (FDS).
+A scenario is uniquely defined by the ignition source that starts the fire and the extent of the damage caused by the fire (the FDS).
 Guidance for identifying fire scenarios and for obtaining the necessary information from walkdowns, plan and document reviews, etc., is provided in Attachment 3.
-Note that for a licensee with a fire PRA, this information should be readily available the fire PRA documentation.
-Several are provided in Attachment 1 to facilitate the data collection process:
+Note that for a licensee with a fire PRA, this information should be readily available in the fire PRA documentation.
+Several worksheets are provided in Attachment 1 to facilitate the data collection process:

-2.2.2a in Attachment 1: This is used to record general information about the fire area under evaluation.
-The information in this includes the dimensions of the compartment and FDS2 target type (for HGL calculations), and a list of relevant ignition sources in the area under evaluation.
+Worksheet 2.2.2a in Attachment 1: This worksheet is used to record general information about the fire area under evaluation.
+The information in this worksheet includes the dimensions of the compartment and FDS2 target type (for HGL calculations), and a list of relevant ignition sources in the area under evaluation.
 The latter does not necessarily include all ignition sources in the area, since only those sources that have the potential of starting a fire that causes damage and contributes to the DCDF need to be considered.
 Since no analysis has been performed at this point, it is usually not trivial to determine which sources can be omitted.
-If the finding is in the “Fire Confinement” category, 2.2.2a must be completed for each compartment affected by the finding, typically the two compartments on either side of the degraded barrier.
+If the finding is in the “Fire Confinement” category, Worksheet 2.2.2a must be completed for each compartment affected by the finding, typically the two compartments on either side of the degraded barrier.

-2.2.2b in Attachment 1: This is used to record detailed information about a fixed ignition source or an oil fire, and all targets that are expected to be within its zone of influence (ZOI).
+Worksheet 2.2.2b in Attachment 1: This worksheet is used to record detailed information about a fixed ignition source or an oil fire, and all targets that are expected to be within its zone of influence (ZOI).
 A separate form is used for each ignition source.

-2.2.2c in Attachment 1: This is similar to 2.2.2b in Attachment 1 but is used for transient combustibles.
+Worksheet 2.2.2c in Attachment 1: This worksheet is similar to Worksheet 2.2.2b in Attachment 1 but is used for transient combustibles.

-2.2.2d in Attachment 1: This contains information about secondary combustibles and details needed for the detection and suppression analysis.
+Worksheet 2.2.2d in Attachment 1: This worksheet contains information about secondary combustibles and details needed for the detection and suppression analysis.

 Since most fire scenarios involve a fixed or a transient ignition source, the analyst may find it useful to consult the ZOI tables for these ignition sources during walkdowns.
-The vertical and radial ZOI for fixed and transient ignition sources are tabulated as a function of the 98th percentile HRR of the ignition source in Attachment 8 (A.01 and A.02).
-In these tables, the vertical ZOI is provided for ignition sources that are at least 2 ft. from the nearest wall (referred to as “free-burn” fires) and ignition sources that are within 2 ft. of a corner (referred to as “corner” fires).
+The vertical and radial ZOI for fixed and transient ignition sources are tabulated as a function of the 98th percentile HRR of the ignition source in Attachment 8 (Tables A.01 and A.02).
+In these tables, the vertical ZOI is provided for ignition sources that are at least 2 ft. from the nearest wall (referred to as “free-burn” or “open” fires) and ignition sources that are within 2 ft. of both intersecting walls of a corner (referred to as “corner” fires).

-The 98th percentile HRR of fixed and transient ignition sources can be found in Attachment 5.
-Whether an electrical is considered “open” or “closed” for determining its HRR is based on the criteria developed in NUREG-2178, Vol. 1.
+The 98th percentile HRR and HRR profile parameters of fixed and transient ignition sources can be found in Attachment 5, Tables A5.1-A5.4.
+Whether an electrical enclosure is considered “open” or “closed” for determining its HRR is based on the criteria developed in NUREG-2178, Vol. 1.
 A discussion of these criteria can be found on page 3 of Attachment 3.

-The HRR and ZOI for fixed and transient ignition sources duplicated in Tables 2.2.2 2.2.3 below for the analyst’s convenience.
+The 98th percentile HRR and corresponding ZOIs for various fixed and transient ignition sources provided in Tables A.01 and A.02 in Attachment 8 are duplicated in Tables 2.2.2 and 2.2.3 below for the analyst’s convenience.